meteor/blaze/README.md

 Also, to stay up-to-date on all Blaze related news and the community you should definitely [join us on Slack](http://slack.blazejs.org).

-See [open issues](https://github.com/meteor/blaze/issues) and [them organized into GitHub projects](https://github.com/meteor/blaze/projects) and consider helping with any of the tasks.
-The current [roadmap](https://github.com/meteor/blaze/milestones) shows the issues we need help with for the next release.
+See [open issues](https://github.com/meteor/blaze/issues) and consider helping with any of the tasks.
+Those [labeled "contributions welcome"](https://github.com/meteor/blaze/issues?q=is%3Aopen+is%3Aissue+label%3A%22contributions+welcome%22) are probably a good start.
+We have issues [organized into GitHub projects](https://github.com/meteor/blaze/projects) for a better overview as well.
+And the current [roadmap](https://github.com/meteor/blaze/milestones) shows the issues we need help with for the next release.

 ## Backers